Best Spread Betting Strategies UK

-Best Spread Betting Platforms UK
+Popular Spread Betting Platforms UK

-Many of the best spread betting strategies we have discussed on this page have one thing is common – they require a quick entry and exit into the market.
+Many of the popular spread betting strategies we have discussed on this page have one thing is common – they require a quick entry and exit into the market.
 That is to say, these strategies will see you target modest gains in a risk-averse manner – but on a very regular basis.

-This is why most spread betting trading strategies focus on day trading systems.
+This is why most popular betting trading strategies focus on day trading systems.
 With this in mind, it is crucial that you choose a financial spread betting broker that offers low fees and spreads, heaps of markets, and access to risk management tools.

 If you already have a bit of experience in online trading and more specifically – technical analysis, Pepperstone is likely to be the better option.
 This is because Pepperstone is compatible with three of the most used third-party platforms in the space – cTrader, MT4, and MT5.

 All three of these platforms come pre-loaded with dozens of technical indicators, charting drawing tools, and advanced order types.
 This makes Pepperstone highly suited for those who wish to deploy an advanced spread betting strategy.
 There are three accounts to choose from at Pepperstone – two of which are aimed at experienced traders.
 If you opt for the Razor account, you will be trading directly with other market participants.